gdalmaso96/PepperPotCheck/README.md

 Added raster scans to PlotBest and fixed 2d interpolation.

 Idea: maybe the issue with the tails is due to the precision on the distance between the pepperpot and the detector.
 I will add a common scaling factor to both x and y divergences and fit that together with the center and the momentu distribution with no slices

+The scaling factor does improve the Chi2.
+For the moment is not yet clear whether it is only a matter of transmission improvement or if it really matches the beam spot at the center

+Need probably to add the horizontal slice or to limit the number of particles that can be transmitted